vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       same type.

       *key*
          Name of the property.
-Any characters may be used.
+Alphanumeric characters and the underscore may be used.

       *i*
          Value to store.